Smirnoff World Pro-Am Surfing Championships

-Former 1968 world champion surfer Fred Hemmings, began his career as an event promoter in 1969 and ran the Smirnoff World Pro-Am Surfing Championships between 1969 and 1977.
-Originally held at Santa Cruz, California, later events were held at various locations in Hawaii.
+The Smirnoff World Pro-Am Surfing Championships was a surfing competition held between 1969 and 1977.
+Originally held at Santa Cruz, California, later events were held at various locations in Hawaii, primarily Sunset Beach on the island of Oʻahu.

+The event was organized by 1968 world champion surfer Fred Hemmings, who began promoting surf events in 1969.

-Due to the International Surfing Federation being unable to establish a format or sponsorship, no official amateur championships were held between 1973 and 1975, so The Smirnoff World Pro-Am became known by some as a de facto professional World Championship.
+The Smirnoff World Pro-Am became known by some as a de facto professional World Championship between 1973 and 1975, because the International Surfing Federation was unable to establish a format or sponsorship, and no official amateur championships were held in those years.
 Laura Lee Ching became the first woman to compete in the Hawaiian Smirnoff World Pro-Am contests in 1973.